 Note to reader, not for inclusion in the draft.
 The IPI request is passed without a bandwidth, so then implicitly IPI is calculated for the whole STA bandwidth.
 This is problematic if a 80 MHz STA receives a 40 MHz Noise Histogram request – e.g. a) the MLME should temporarily change the STA’s operating bandwidth to 40 MHz or b) the STA should provide an enhanced IPI interface to retrieve IPI per bandwidth.
 We leave this piece of the puzzle unspecified.

-To compute the IPI densities, the STA shall measure the IPI in the specified channel as a function of time over the measurement duration when NAV is equal to 0 (when virtual CS mechanism indicates idle channel)
+To compute the IPI densities, the STA shall measure the IPI in the specified channel at the specified channel width as a function of time over the measurement duration when NAV is equal to 0 (when virtual CS mechanism indicates idle channel)

 except during frame transmission or reception.
 The time resolution of the IPI measurements shall be in